smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 > Literate programming has never really taken off although some scripting
 > languages have improved [code
 > readability](https://en.wikipedia.org/wiki/Computer_programming#Readability_of_source_code)
 > somewhat.
-What, if anything, do you think has hindered its adoption.?
+What, if anything, do you think has hindered its adoption?

 That's a question that of course, I can try to answer, but literate programming is so close to my heart that I'm totally biased about it, so you have to